Bridging loans and Auction finance timelines

 Lenders carry out identity and anti-money laundering checks on all borrowers.
 They typically require proof of identity, proof of address, bank statements, and evidence of the source of funds for the deposit and any equity contribution.
 These requirements apply regardless of how fast a lender can otherwise move, and gathering them after the auction adds entirely avoidable delay.

-If you are buying through a company or SPV, additional documents are usually required: company registration details, director identification, and confirmation of the beneficial ownership structure.
+If buying through a company or SPV, additional documents are usually required: company registration details, director identification, and confirmation of the beneficial ownership structure.
 Having everything organised in advance means the lender can begin underwriting the moment a formal application is made, rather than waiting for documents to arrive in stages.

 Have a clear exit strategy before bidding

 Lenders want to understand how the bridging loan will be repaid before the term ends.
-The two most common exits are sale of the property – typically for development or investment purchases where the property is resold after works or within a short holding period – and refinance onto a longer-term mortgage, where the property will be retained and the borrower can demonstrate that they would qualify for conventional mortgage finance once the property is in the right condition.
+The two most common exits are sale of the property (typically for development or investment purchases where the property is resold after works or within a short holding period) and refinance onto a longer-term mortgage, where the property will be retained and the borrower can demonstrate that they would qualify for conventional mortgage finance once the property is in the right condition.

 A credible exit strategy is specific and time-bound.
 “I will refinance” is a starting point.
 “The property will be refinanced to a residential mortgage once works are complete, estimated at six months, against a revaluation of £X, with a loan requirement of £Y at approximately Z% LTV” is a credible exit that a lender can assess and price against.
 The more specific the exit, the fewer the underwriting questions, and the faster the decision tends to be.
+The guide to what counts as a strong exit strategy covers what lenders are actually looking for in that evidence.

 Phase 2: from hammer to completion